 The Higher Education Act (HEA) requires that a student maintain satisfactory academic progress (SAP) in the student's program of study to be eligible to receive Title IV funds.
 Logan University students who wish to be considered for financial aid must maintain SAP as set forth in this policy.
 All trimesters of enrollment, including those in which a student does not receive financial aid, are included in SAP calculations.
-Please note that Financial Aid SAP is a different policy from Academic SAP and is reviewed separately.
+Please note SAP consequences may differ between financial aid eligibility and academic eligibility and is reviewed separately by each of those departments.